All Episodes

 He was really impressed that I didn't have a secretary to place my calls for me.

-Why didn't tell him was that I don't really do the phone much, but then I saw him once at a Washington Redskins game in the owner's box back in that season where I spent five games with ESPN, the opener, ESPN covered.
+And then I saw him once at a Washington Redskins game in the owner's box back in that season where I spent five games with ESPN.

-Spokes kid for From Time Magazine to the White House, and I'm sure when this ends, they go back to some magazine, someway.
+And I'm sure when this ends, he go back to some magazine.

-The White House, the press briefing and the uh the Wendell Gowler at Fox said, hey, Jay, there's uh there's a report in the Hill that says a couple hundred million dollars of IRS money been used to fund aspects of Obamacare.
+The White House, the press briefing, and Wendell Gohler at Fox said, hey, Jay, there's a report in the Hill that says a couple hundred million dollars of IRS money been used to fund aspects of Obamacare.

 And there's some Republicans on the Hill who feel that this is improper given that there is already a fund for implementation of Obamacare.

-This is about uh enabling the IRS to provide the uh essentially the the tax breaks to small businesses and individuals uh to assist them in uh acquiring health insurance, or in the case of small businesses providing health insurance.
+This is about enabling the IRS to provide the essentially the tax breaks to small businesses and individuals to assist them in acquiring health insurance or in the case of small businesses, providing health insurance.

 Okay, so there, ladies and gentlemen, is our answer.